nsrau/azure-docs.it-it/articles/iot-suite/iot-suite-what-are-preconfigured-solutions.md

 <properties
- pageTitle="Soluzioni preconfigurate di Azure IoT | Microsoft Azure" description="Descrizione delle soluzioni preconfigurate di Azure IoT e della relativa architettura con collegamenti a risorse aggiuntive." services="" suite="iot-suite" documentationCenter=""
+ pageTitle="Azure IoT preconfigured solutions | Microsoft Azure" description="A description of the Azure IoT preconfigured solutions and their architecture with links to additional resources." services="" suite="iot-suite" documentationCenter=""